 First look for a visible crack in the water reservoir if you don’t find any then fill the water tank with water and place it on a piece of cloth.
 Notice the cloth after 15 to 20 minutes.
 If the cloth is dry then your water reservoir is good and if the cloth is wet then there must some small holes inside the water tank that are not visible.

 Depending upon the extent of the crack, you need to buy a new one or repair the older one.
 For repairs, you can use a dab of hot glue, or you can even solder the water tank.

 If the water reservoir is non-repairable, then you can find a new one compatible with your model on Amazon.

-Use a natural cleaner white vinegar solution to clean both the valve and base connection.
-Wipe it and put back the water reservoir to check any kind of leakage.
-You can also use silicone faucet grease for both parts.
+First, clean both the valve and base connection with white vinegar solution.
+Wipe it and put back the water reservoir to check for any kind of leakage.

 Coffee leakage from Keurig machine